Tap the text to show or hide reading controls.

 …So her aesthetic is committed, I see.

-Seraphina slowly raised her head and looked at me.
+Seraphina slowly lifted her head and looked at me.
+Not a flicker of emotion showed in those blue eyes.
+Her lips parted.

 “Arden.”